Increasing Population Leads to Rise in Elder Abuse

 Signs elders are being financially manipulated include unexplained and abrupt money transfers, as well as changes to wills and power of attorney changes without much reason to do so.

-What is Reason for Rise in Elder Abuse?
+What is Reason for Rise in Abuse and Neglect?

 The Minnesota Elder Justice Center said that elder abuse is a tough matter because it occurs a lot within families.
 That can make it hard for the victim to reach out for help, but they should as soon as they are able.